eriko/moodle_imsenterprise2/README.txt

 TECHNICAL NOTE

-The script uses an optimised pattern-matching (regex) method for processing the XML, rather than any built-in XML handling.
-This is for two reasons: firstly, because some systems produce very sloppy (even invalid) XML and we'd like to be able to process it anyway; and secondly, because PHP 4 and PHP 5 handle XML differently, and we'd like to be independent of that changeover.
+This script once used an optimised pattern-matching (regex) method for processing the XML, rather than any built-in XML handling.
+This was for two reasons: firstly, because some systems produce very sloppy (even invalid) XML and we'd like to be able to process it anyway; and secondly, because PHP 4 and PHP 5 handle XML differently, and we'd like to be independent of that changeover.
+While reason #1 is still true it should not be tolerated for a well specified file format.
+Reason #2 no longer true as moodle requires a version of php (5.x) that includes a real XML processor